 Ilona is a woman that has no attachment to things, it even goes as far as her own birth name.
 At often times she appears and disappears in people’s lives not out of fault but fear of routine.
 Ilona runs into Maqroll in Panama City only to see a shell of the man she once knew.
 Happy to see each other Ilona and Maqroll decide to open a brothel with an interesting theme to get on the straight and narrow and help their other friend in need.
 Abdul Bashur is in jail for arms dealing and Ilona and Maqroll not only plan to get him out but also set him up so he can hit the ground running when he’s released.
 Everything is going great until a peculiar character and tortured soul seeks employment that may make Maqroll regret deciding to play it straight.

 Un Bel Morir serves as the conclusion to Maqroll’s journey but not the end of excitement.
-While living in a boardinghouse he still maintains his transient loves with nothing getting by the all seeing and vision impaired landlady.
-Getting older he doesn’t want to remain stagnate so he decides to take on a job as a transporter for a railroad construction company.
-As time goes by he realizes that he has been victimized and can’t believe he has fallen for a scam and being subject to his greatest fear.
+While living in a boardinghouse he still maintains his transient loves with nothing getting by the all-seeing and vision impaired landlady.
+While getting older may unavoidable Maqroll doesn’t want to remain stagnate so he decides to take on a job as a transporter for a railroad construction company.
+As time goes by he realizes that he has been victimized and can’t believe he has been so foolishly deceived which has lead him to being subject to his greatest fear.
 With one last chance for vengeance and love, will Maqroll seize the opportunity or will father time finally catch up to him?

 I found the writing to be very beautiful and the stories to be captivating even if the subjects were not my cup of tea.
 The inner struggle that plagues the characters in these stories and their desire for fulfillment, or to some extent self-actualization was enough to grab my attention and keep me fascinated.
 There is plenty riding on these exploits from a psychological standpoint even if in reality it truly is a journey to nowhere.
 Definitely recommended for people that enjoy misadventure, atmosphere, and superb writing.